 - APHIS, the organisation responsible for the issuance of phytosanitary certificates.
-Certificates are issued on the basis of FGIS inspections and sampling, and analysis of the samples by the Federal Seed Laboratory. - FGIS.
-The role of FGIS and FGIS Agencies is primarily to maintain a recognised system of grading for commercial grain trading. - State Departments of Agriculture.
+The Federal Seed Laboratory issues certificates on the basis of USA Federal Grain Inspection Service (FGIS) inspections and sampling, and analysis of the samples. - FGIS, the role of FGIS and FGIS Agencies is primarily to maintain a recognised system of grading for commercial grain trading. - State Departments of Agriculture.
 Many State Departments of Agriculture in the USA have a memorandum of understanding with APHIS.
 They conduct surveys for diseases in seed crops and specific pests and have a capacity to provide seed laboratory services.

-The RAP considers that there is adequate infrastructure in the USA to provide certification on grain shipments.
+The RAP considers that there is adequate infrastructure in the USA to provide reliable certification on grain shipments.
 However, specific arrangements would need to be negotiated with appropriate agencies.

-10.2.2 Inspection standards
+5.6.4 Inspection standards

-Some members of the Australian Grain Mission 1995 expressed the view that hygiene and operational standards were poor at some USA elevators (Roberts et al. 1995 Report of Grain Mission).
+Some members of the Australian Grain Mission 1995 expressed the view that hygiene and operational standards were poor at some USA elevators (Roberts et al., 1995 Report of Grain Mission).
 Unlike Australia, where hygiene standards are enforced by legislation and are a mandatory condition for the export of prescribed grains and prescribed goods, inspection and certification in the USA is based solely on inspection, sampling and analysis of the grain lot.
 The FGIS sample and inspection procedures as documented in their Grain Inspection Handbook therefore lack the second tier hygiene and treatment controls that underpin Australia's sample and inspection rates.
-Specific agreements on inspection standards would be needed.
+Specific agreements on inspection standards would be needed if imports of bulk maize into Australia were to be permitted.